How Often Should You Update Digital Signage Content?

 - By the time a viewer sees a message a third time, it has made a lasting impression and they may take action.

 Dr. Krugman also argued that any additional exposures past three didn’t have any real value.
 People remember an idea on the third exposure and simply repeating the message just reduces the return on investment for advertisers.
 While other experts have argued that up to twenty exposures are necessary to motivate a buyer to make a purchase, Dr. Krugman’s theory has been widely accepted and used in marketing and advertising for decades.

 For businesses wondering how often they should be updating digital signage content, the three-exposure rule provides a solid guideline.
 Consider your audience, the display placement and how long the content should be visible for a potential customer to be able to receive your message three times.
-This rule is also helpful when thinking about crafting content and making sure that your message is clearly and concisely structured.
+This rule is also helpful when thinking about crafting content and making sure that your message is clear and concisely-structured.

 Take Advantage of Auto-Updating Content